A MEMORIAL DAY MESSAGE

 The ceremony and parade are coordinated by a City of Chicago committee with 20 staff and volunteers who work in the months leading up to the parade to plan the event.
 Here you will find representatives from all branches of the military, the CPS JROTC, the Chicago Loop Alliance, USO and many others joining with the City of Chicago Department of Cultural Affairs and Special Events to make it happen.

 You will also find James Frazier here.
-Jim’s son Jake was killed in Iraq on March 29, 2003.
+Jim’s son Jake was killed in Afghanistan on March 29, 2003.
 Today, his family is among over 270 other Gold Star Families in Illinois who have lost loved ones in Iraq, Afghanistan and other combat actions.
 Jim has brought a strength of purpose to the table in his position as the Survivor Outreach Services Coordinator and continues to support the Gold Star Families of Illinois.

 The Memorial Day Wreath Laying Ceremony begins at 11:00 a.m. at Daley Plaza.
 It is a moving and poignant program dedicated to the memory of those members of our armed forces who did not come home.